All The Efforts To Impeach Trump & Why It's Different This Time

 Earlier this month, a whistleblower complaint revealed that Trump pursued an unfounded investigation through Ukrainian President Volodymyr Zelensky into Biden’s son, Hunter.
 As details of the case continue to unravel, Trump is also being accused of potentially blocking Congress-approved military aid for Ukraine and investigated for interference in the 2020 election.

 As a result of this latest infraction, Democratic members of the U.S. House of Representatives, with vocal support from 2020 presidential candidates and Sens.
 Elizabeth Warren and Kamala Harris, along with others, are organizing their efforts toward an official impeachment inquiry.
-As the issue comes to a head in Pelosi’s speech this afternoon, we’re taking a look at all of the past offenses that have almost resulted in Trump’s impeachment.
+As the issue came to a head in Pelosi’s speech, we’re taking a look at all of the past offenses that almost resulted in Trump’s impeachment.

 May - December 2017: Trump dismisses FBI Director James Comey after he spearheaded Russia investigation